 In February 2012, Thierry Maillard headed back to the studio with a new trio, comprised this time of Yoann Schmidt on drums and Matyas Szandai on double bass, to record a new opus called Beyond the Ocean.
-The album features prestigious guests on multiple tracks, including Didier Malherbe playing doudouk, Abdenour DjemaÏ playing oud and Débora Seffer.
-This album is due to be released by the end of 2012.
+The album features prestigious guests on multiple tracks, including Didier Malherbe playing doudouk, Abdenour DjemaÏ playing oud and Débora Seffer playing violin.

-In 2012 and 2013, Thierry Maillard Trio will tour in France and abroad with Yoann Schmidt behind the drums, Matyas SzandaÏ on double bass and Thierry Maillard on piano.
-Thierry will also play solo.
-The story continues…
+This album was released end of 2012 (to Crystal Records / Harmonia Mundi).
+The Thierry Maillard Trio occurs then in France and abroad with Yoann Schmidt on drums, Matyas Szandai or Jérôme Regard on double bass and Thierry Maillard in piano.
+Thierry Maillard occurs also play solo.

 JazzTimes (America's Jazz Magazine) - April 2014 READ

 France Musique – Alex Dutilh :